BrainCircuitsBehaviorLab/village/_sources/resources/software_installation.md.txt

 ### Udev Rules for Consistent USB Device Naming

-When you connect your Bpod device to the Raspberry Pi, it’s assigned a file path in `/dev/`, typically named `ttyACM0`.
-However, this name may vary (ttyACM1, ttyACM2, etc.), especially if you have other USB devices connected.
-To ensure a consistent and recognizable name, you can create a symbolic link to your Bpod device.
+When you connect your behavioral controller (e.g., Bpod, Arduino, or compatible boards) to the Raspberry Pi, the operating system assigns it a device path in `/dev/`.
+Depending on the specific serial chip used by your board, it is typically named `ttyACM0` or `ttyUSB0`.

+However, this designation can change dynamically (`ttyACM1`, `ttyUSB1`, etc.) upon reboot or if other USB peripherals are connected.
+To guarantee that the Training Village software can always locate the hardware, you can create a persistent symbolic link that maps the physical USB port directly to a static name.

-1. Navigate to the Udev rules folder where custom rules are stored:
+1. Navigate to the system directory where custom hardware rules are stored:
 ```
 cd /etc/udev/rules.d
 ```